jennybc/stat540_2014/homework/hw02/hw02_coaching.md

 ### Q2b) Edge R
 In an early version of Seminar 7, the design matrix was not passed as an argument of `estimateGLMTrendedDisp`.
 Note that the design is needed in all functions estimating the dispersion.
 This was corrected in Seminar 7 and the current version contains the correct analysis.

+### Q2d) Voom+LIMMA
+In Seminar 7, the argument "coef" was not passed to `topTable`.
+As a result, the hypothesis that both coefficients of the design matrix (intercept and treatment effect in this case) are equal to zero is tested.
+Note that, in general, this is not the hypothesis you want to test!
+We will correct this in Seminar 7.

+If you are looking for DE genes, and you are using a "reference + treatment effects" parametrization, you want to test if the "treatment effect" coefficient is equal to zero.
+Within `limma`, you explicitly need to specify which coefficient you want to test using the `topTable` function and the argument `coef`.
+You can find a discussion and correct examples on this topic in Lecture 10 and Seminar 6.

 ### Q2e) Comparison of DEA
 ii) The hint of the Venn Diagrams says: